malonehunter/hyperdope-gematria/README.md

 ## About The Project

 Decode your reality.
-Discover hidden synchronicities.
-Gematria is everywhere!
+Discover hidden synchronicities and encode your own!

-Try it live at http://www.hyperdope.com/gematria
+Try it live at https://www.hyperdope.com/gematria

 The Hyperdope Gematria project values these principles: